sazope/sazope/README.md

   <summary><ins><strong><em><h3> About me: <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="60"> </h3></em></strong></ins></summary>

 - 📚 Pursuing MS in *Information Systems* with a certification in *Data Science*
-- 💼 Data Analyst intern at *Boehringer Ingelheim*
+- 💼 Data Analyst Intern at *Boehringer Ingelheim*
 - 🕵️ Passionate about exploring *new datasets* and *building predictive models*
 - 🎯 Fun fact: Transformed from the realm of Architecture to the captivating world of Data Science